 Tooth brushing can become less of a chore when children have the fun of an electric brush with a timer.
 However, most adult brushes are not suitable for children or toddlers to use because the brushing action is too abrasive for young mouths.

-- ISSA Mini has the same silicone bristles as the adult version but a much smaller head, making it suitable for children to use.
-ISSA mikro is even smaller, and suitable for use on babies as soon as their teeth start coming through.
+- ISSA Mikro: The Foreo ISSA toothbrush wasn’t mentioned in our main reviews, but it merits being brought up here.
+The Mikro is very small and suitable for use on babies as soon as their teeth start coming through.
 The brushes come in a range of vibrant colors.

-- Oral-B rechargeable brushes feature bright colors and fun characters to encourage children to brush (Disney’s Frozen or Cars, anyone?).
-They have a built-in timer but also work with a special timer app.
+- Oral-B rechargeable brush: This Oral-B electric toothbrush features bright colors and fun characters to encourage children to brush (Disney’s Frozen or Cars, anyone?).
+It has a built-in timer but also works with a special timer app.
 Suitable for ages 3+.

-- Philips Sonicare for Kids rechargeable toothbrushes are more feature-packed than the Oral-B offering but cost more.
+- Philips Sonicare toothbrush for Kids: This is one of the best-rated electric toothbrushes.
+These rechargeable toothbrushes are more feature-packed than the Oral-B electric toothbrush offering but cost more.
 They come with customizable stickers and programs to get kids used to brushing for 2 minutes.
 The two different brush sizes are suitable for ages 4-6 and 7+.
 A more expensive version is Bluetooth connected.

-- Battery-powered toothbrushes for kids are available from a number of manufacturers, including Colgate.
-These may be much more affordable (the more expensive models include a timer), but the toothbrush heads aren’t replaceable.
+- Battery-powered toothbrushes for kids: Battery-powered toothbrushes are, in general, more affordable.
+They are also available from a number of manufacturers, including Colgate and Quip.
+The downside is that the toothbrush heads aren’t usually replaceable (except for with Quip).
 When it’s time for a new one, you’ll have to buy a whole new brush.